 Support Systems for Pet Loss Grief

-If your grief feels too heavy to bear, it’s okay to seek professional help.
-Grief counselors can provide a space for you to process your emotions and give you tools for coping.
-There’s no shame in needing extra support during such a difficult time.
-There are many counselors who specialize in grief and loss counseling.
+Most people work through pet loss grief with the support of family, friends, and time.
+But if your grief feels too heavy to bear, if it’s significantly interfering with daily life, or if it persists in an intense way for many months, professional help can be valuable.
+Grief counselors provide a space to process your emotions and give you tools for coping.
+There’s no shame in needing extra support during such a difficult time, and many counselors specialize in grief and loss counseling.

 Pet Loss Grief Support Groups and Hotlines

-Sometimes, talking to others who have been through the same experience can be incredibly helpful.
-Pet loss support groups—both in-person and online—offer a space where you can share your story, listen to others, and feel less alone in your grief.
-There are also pet loss support hotlines.
-Here are several options.
+Talking to others who have been through the same experience can be helpful.
+Pet loss support groups — both in-person and online — offer a space where you can share your story, listen to others, and feel less alone in your grief.
+There are also pet loss support hotlines available.

 Support Groups: